 Weighbridge:

 The only way to gain a measure of your horse’s exact weight is to use a weighbridge, which is essentially a large set of scales that you can walk your horse onto and record their weight.
 We are very fortunate at our Poppleton Clinic to have a weighbridge available that our clients are able to access.
 Clients are welcome to book a FREE appointment to bring their horse into the clinic to weigh in or if your horse is at the clinic for another reason please just ask if you would like to weigh them at the same time.
+We have a set of portable scales that we can bring to your yard on zone visit days, or just request us to bring them with us when you have another appointment booked.
 An accurate weight for your horse is also very useful when calculating how much feed or forage to give, especially when maintaining a strict diet.

 Weigh-tape: